Posterno/posterno/readme.txt

 Please note that using Posterno does NOT guarantee compliance to GDPR.
 Posterno gives you general information and tools, but is NOT meant to serve as complete compliance package.
 As the owner of your website, it is your responsibility to ensure that your site is compliant with the regulations.
 Please always contact an attorney for accurate information, we are not responsible for your website GDPR compliance and we can’t be held accountable for any legal issues.

 == Changelog ==

+= 0.6.0 Open beta release =

+- Added: support for icons and images for listings tags.
+Not displayed by default.
+- Tweak: disabled automatic dashboard and profile menu installation on plugin activation.
+- Tweak: added placeholder dashboard page menu when no custom menu is created or selected.
+- Tweak: added placeholder profile page menu when no custom menu is created or selected.

 = 0.5.1 Open beta release =